-Of note, most of the entorhinal TPCs were in the anterior part of the entorhinal cortex.
-In humans, a recent fMRI study demonstrated that the activity of the anterolateral part of the entorhinal cortex is implicated in a temporal judgment memory task(34).
-Comparative anatomical studies of the human and rodent entorhinal cortex suggest that, in fact, the rodent LEC corresponds to the anterolateral portion of the entorhinal cortex and is, by nature, more multisensory compared to the MEC(35).
-Hence, it is possible that the TPCs might provide an additional temporal dimension to the incoming multisensory inputs to the entorhinal cortex.
+the entorhinal cortex is implicated in a temporal judgment memory task.34 Comparative anatomical studies of the human and rodent entorhinal cortex suggest that, in fact, the rodent LEC corresponds with the anterolateral portion of the entorhinal cortex and is, by nature, more multisensory compared with the MEC.35 Hence, it is possible that the TPCs might provide an additional temporal dimension to the incoming multisensory inputs to the entorhinal cortex.

-The temporal periodicity of the TPCs begs comparison to spatial periodicity of grid cells.
+The temporal periodicity of the TPCs begs comparison with the spatial periodicity of grid cells.
 If a regular grid is a tessellation of n-dimensional Euclidean space, TPCs may be viewed then as one-dimensional temporal grid-like cells.
-Just like grid cells provide a multiscale map of a two-dimensional spatial environment, TPCs in humans may provide a multiscale map of the one-dimensional temporal environment.
-Akin to remapping of grid cells with change in size of the spatial environment(15, 36), TPCs exhibited remapping when the temporal structure of the task changed.
-These cells were by far most prevalent in the entorhinal cortex, but they were also found in ~25% of anterior cingulate cells.
-Curiously, both entorhinal cortex and anterior cingulate were the brain regions where we had previously identified neurons with grid-like properties during human spatial navigation(37).
-Further, the entorhinal and anterior cingulate cortices were both implicated in retrospective duration estimations during encoding of long narratives(38).
+Just like grid cells provide a multiscale map of a two-dimensional spatial environment, TPCs in humans may provide a multiscale map of the onedimensional temporal environment.
+Akin to remapping of grid cells with change in size of the spatial environment, 15,36 TPCs exhibited remapping when the temporal structure of the task changed.
+If TPCs were indeed temporal counterparts of grid cells, one would expect that TPCs from different "modules" or anatomical locations may act differently under temporal changes (i.e., may show different degrees of invariance versus remapping); in our data, remapping seemed to be the dominant feature, although there was a significant percentage of temporally invariant TPCs.
+Furthermore, these cells were by far most prevalent in the entorhinal cortex, but they were also found in approximately 25% of anterior cingulate cells.
+Curiously, both entorhinal cortex and anterior cingulate were the brain regions where we had previously identified neurons with grid-like properties during human spatial navigation.37 Further, the entorhinal and anterior cingulate cortices were both implicated in retrospective duration estimations during encoding of long narratives.38 However, we acknowledge that there are additional factors that may differentiate TPCs and grid cells.
+The latter show stationary oscillating spatial patterns and are anchored to external borders of the environment, and thus can be used to measure distance in space.
+In TPCs, it is not clear how stationary the oscillations are and if there is any anchoring to external temporal boundaries.
+Whether the periodicity of TPCs is stationary warrants further investigation.